 They met in Weymouth, Mass., in the house where Abigail was born to a minister and his wife on Nov.
 22, 1744.
 She was only 15, while John was 24.
-She was barely five feet tall, slim, with dark brown hair and eyes.
+Barely five feet tall and slim, she had dark brown hair and eyes.
 John was a country lawyer, already losing his hair and quite plump – not necessarily a bad thing in those days.

 John accompanied his friend Richard Cranch to the house where Abigail lived with her parents and two sisters.
 They went because Richard had a romantic interest in Abigail’s older sister Mary.

 John described the visit in his diary as a waste of time.
 He didn’t like Abigail’s father, the Rev. William Smith, describing him as ‘a crafty designing man.’
 He dismissed the three girls was “not fond, not frank, not candid.”
 Nor did Abigail’s mother Elizabeth Quincy think much of John, who, she felt, lacked manners.

 John would soon change his mind about the bookish minister’s daughter.
 John and Abigail got to know each other over the next three years, as he had legal business in Weymouth and Cranch courted, then married, Mary.
 They wed on Oct.
 25, 1764, five days before John’s 29th birthday.
 The newlyweds rode off on a single horse together to their new home, a small house and farm in Braintree that John had inherited.

 They would be married for 50 years, have five children, and witness revolution, war, scandal, diplomatic crises and the birth of a new nation.
 They would endure long separations, during which they wrote more than a thousand letters to each other.
 Of those letters written between between 1762 and 1801, 1,160 survive.